Felonies and Misdemeanors

 Expunging Criminal Records

 Having a felony or misdemeanor on your record can pose limitations in the future.
 Even if a criminal case is dismissed, the public court records still show an arrest.
-An arrest from seven years ago, from which you were acquitted, can impact your housing, employment prospects, employment prospects, and the ability to apply for certain loans.
+An arrest from seven years ago, from which you were acquitted, can give rise to significant barriers to gainful employment, affordable housing, family, employment prospects, and the ability to apply for certain loans.

 Fortunately, the law permits certain records to be expunged, meaning those records will no longer be accessible to the public.

-If you have been charged with a crime in Johnston County, Wake County, Nash County, Franklin, or Wilson County, please contact us for a consultation.
+If you have been charged with a crime in Johnston County, Wake County, Nash County, Franklin, or Wilson County, or if you are interested in knowing more about being eligible for an expunction, please contact Swaim Law for a consultation.